KongLabRUSP/Project.RNA.and.DNA.seq.data.analysis.Shiny.app/README.md

 ## Daily Logs<a name="logs"></a>
 ### 07/21/2018
 * Repository created
 * Template apps are uploaded

+### 07/26/2018
+* modified RNA-seq pipeline uploaded
+* shiny app are modified with dashboard template